 - Neglected Tropical Diseases (recommended)

 - Novel Drug Discovery & Antimicrobial Resistance (recommended)

 - Principles and Practice of Public Health

 Several scholarship options are available.
 Please check the institute website for more information.

-Graduates from this program go on to a wide variety of career paths including further research in epidemiology, parasite immunology; field research programs or international organisations concerned with health care delivery in conflict settings or humanitarian crises, or return to academic or medical positions in low- and middle-income countries.
+Graduates from this programme go on to a wide variety of career paths including further research in epidemiology, parasite immunology; field research programmes or international organisations concerned with health care delivery in conflict settings or humanitarian crises, or return to academic or medical positions in low- and middle-income countries.

 Below you will find just a few of the positions and organisations that our graduates from this course have entered: